kaushalnavneet/compliance-cd-toolchain/setup.md

    Note: A new Key Protect Instance can be created here: <https://cloud.ibm.com/catalog/services/key-protect>
    Note: An IBM Cloud API key can also be created here: <https://cloud.ibm.com/iam/apikeys>

-   Once the API Key field is filled out, the registry and cluster related fields will be filled out automatically.
+   Once the API Key field is filled out and cluster related fields will be filled out automatically.

 | ![Cluster](https://github.ibm.com/one-pipeline/docs/blob/master/assets/compliance-cd-toolchain/cluster.png) |
 | :--: |